The CFO Software Stack: A Guide to Building Your Modern Toolkit

 - CRM.
 Typically classified as a sales tool, it’s critical for CFOs to embrace ownership of the CRM setup.
 Your Salesforce or HubSpot instance houses all the crucial customer data necessary to truly understand your company’s top line.

 - HRIS.
 Human resource information systems like Gusto and BambooHR store all of the employee information that you need for effective headcount planning and department-level analysis.
-Connecting these systems to the CFO software stack helps you observe hiring trends and employee retention, which will drive assumptions for your financial plans.
+Connecting these systems to the CFO software stack helps you observe hiring trends and employee turnover metrics, which will drive financial assumptions for your business plans.

 - Billing systems.
 Cash is king for companies of all sizes.
 Systems like SaaSOptics and Chargebee help you maintain a clear view of cash inflows by streaming transaction-level data for your business.
 With visibility into this data, you get better insight into revenue recognition, accruals, and runway — and you also gain a stronger foundation for cash flow forecasting.